Project Management Team

 Tuttle Inc’s Project Management team is the first point of contact for our established industry partners for project evaluations.
 The project management team is responsible for scope/specification development, proposal development and then managing the project through design, fabrication, installation and start-up with our customers.
 Our Project Management team members have over 100 years of collective experience in the commercial industry.
 Several members of this team have been promoted to this position from departments within Tuttle, so they have hands on fabrication, installation and/or design experience and understand Tuttle’s core competencies and capabilities.

-Tuttle Inc’s Engineering and Design team has a vast array of industry experience and exposure.
+Tuttle Inc’s Design team has a vast array of industry experience and exposure.
 Most of the team comes from a manufacturing background, so there is an understanding of design elements that help to facilitate manufacturing such as maintenance access, design around standard components, identifying wear surfaces, cGMP design, quick change over expectations and first and foremost, machine and system safety.
-The Engineering and Design team is involved in the entire project process from concept development, to field verification/measurement and start-up, testing and debug.
+The Design team is involved in the entire project process from concept development, to field verification/measurement and start-up, testing and debug.
 With their vast experience base, this team is excellent in out of the box thinking and adapting concept application from one industry to another.

 Controls and Automation Team

 This is a relatively small group within the Tuttle Inc. family that is intended to support the design of electrical and controls on our custom fabricated equipment.
 This team is versed in several different controls platforms in order to adapt to the multiple needs of our industry partners.
-As with the Engineering team, this group is involved in projects from concept development through testing , debug and system start-up.
+As with the Design team, this group is involved in projects from concept development through testing , debug and system start-up.

 Fabrication and Installation Team